hamzakc/commerce/README.md

 I am on the fence on which one to choose, but to just get things going I am going to start to use Riak.

 ### Communication between services
-I am going to explore using IBM's MQ Light messaging system.
-This will allow servies to be decoupled from each other and will allow a pub/sub architecture.
+I am going to explore using a light messaging system.
+This will allow services to be decoupled from each other and will allow a pub/sub architecture.
 For example if an admin user makes a change to a prodcut (using the admin product service), this is then pushed to the frontend product service which in turn updates the product.
 Otherwise we would have to have a post made to the frontend service when the admin service is updated.
 This would couple the two services together.
+I am looking into Apache Kafka at the moment.

 ### Where are the micro services?
-As it is difficlut to change service boundries once they have been split up.
-I am going to develop this entirly in one application to begin with and simply use modules to split out the different services.
+As it is difficult to change service boundaries once they have been split up.
+I am going to develop this entirely in one application to begin with and simply use modules to split out the different services.
 This will help me when splitting the application into actual microservices in the not to distant future.